-- 8,153 Food for Life Served Hereawarded meals are served each day to pupils in schools located in areas in the 15% most deprived regions in Scotland contributing to closing the health inequality gap. - Sites with Food for Life Served Here silver and gold awards mean that people in these settings are routinely having organic milk and meat.
+- → 8,153 Food for Life Catering Mark-awarded meals are served each day to pupils in schools located in areas in the 15% most deprived regions in Scotland contributing to closing the health inequality gap. - Sites with Food for Life Catering Mark silver and gold awards mean that people in these settings are routinely having organic milk and meat.
 Organic milk contains around 50% more omega-3 fatty acids than conventionally produced products.
 This nutrient is linked to reduced cardiovascular disease and improved neurological development and function; vital for the very young and the very old (Newcastle University, 2016).